 You seem to hit a plateau.
 Maybe it feels like you’ve reached the upper limit of what you can achieve if you keep going on as you are.

 If any of that sounds familiar, then now might be the perfect time to ask the question:

-“Am I ready to ‘scale’ this business?”
+“Am I ready to ‘scale’ my business?”

-Are you ready to introduce systems to help you double or even triple the number of customers you serve — without having to put in 90-hour weeks?
+Are you ready to introduce scaling systems to help you double or even triple the number of customers you serve — without having to put in 90-hour weeks?

 For a lot of folks, “scaling” conjures up visions of building an “Amazon-sized” behemoth of a business, with thousands of employees, but that’s not the case.

-When scaling your business, remember the most important thing.
+When you are scaling your business, remember the most important thing.
 The goal isn’t to build a big business… it’s to build a business that allows you to live the life you’ve always dreamed of — whatever that means for you.

 - From the Grave…

 - How To Find Out What Your Prospects Want To Buy